1. Is it safe and secure to register over the internet?

 Please visit our website under Runners Info - Training - for several training program options as well as other helpful tools such as training tips and pace charts.

 9. I am traveling from another town.
 Can you direct me to your Host Hotel as well as other hotels in close proximity to the start and finish line area?

-Our host hotel is the Hyatt Regency at the Arcade and is approximately .8 miles from the start and finish.
+Our host hotel is the Hyatt Regency at the Arcade and is within 1 mile from the start and finish.
 For the Hyatt's contact information and a list of other recommended hotels please visit our Hotel page on our website.